adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                 title: Nextjs templates
                 link: https://cloudcannon.com/templates/
                 description: >-
-                  Build your next Nextjs project with one of our Nextjs templates.
-CloudCannon's collection of professional templates
-                  suit a wide range of use cases, and are already optimized for editing in CloudCannon.
+                  Build your next Next.js project with one of our Next.js templates optimized for editing in CloudCannon.
           styles:
             desktop:
               margin: